NerdTriffic/DoomWizard/README.md

 # Usage
 ## Step 1

-Insert your memorycard into the computer
+Insert your memory card into the computer

-Copy your Doom mods into the Mods folder
+Copy your Doom mods into the Mods folder, typically ROMS/ports/doomengines/mods

 Supported formats: